kammitama5/kammitama5.github.io/_posts/2023-02-03-Friday-February-3rd.md

 ## Other Fun Things
 - I have a Pure Maths desk!
 We also have a blackboard that is amazing!
-- I'm having a really great time in grad school, even though today was very cold! (something like negative ninteen degrees)
+- I'm having a really great time in grad school, even though today was very cold! (something like negative nineteen degrees)
 - I am excited for many things this year!
 - Paper [link](https://arxiv.org/pdf/1605.04288.pdf)
 - Rónyai, Babai and Ganapathy paper "On the Number of Zero-Patterns Of a Sequence of Polynomials" [link](https://www.ams.org/journals/jams/2001-14-03/S0894-0347-01-00367-8/S0894-0347-01-00367-8.pdf)